Bugslogger/react-redux-template/README.md

 3. Redux-toolkit
 4. React Icons

-Implimented react router and react-redux and you can use bootstrap and you also you can change react icons dynamically.
+Implimented react router and react-redux and you can use bootstrap and also you can change react icons dynamically.

 ## Now write meta tags for each pages you create.